corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 the new one) a deserializing system should treat any instances of the new one as.

 {{< note >}}
 Ultimately, this may mean some design compromises are required.
-If an enumeration is planned as being often extended and no sensible defaults will exist then including a constant in the original version of the class that all new additions can default to, may make sense.
+If you expect that an enumeration will be extended often and no sensible defaults exist, including a constant in the original version of the class that all new additions can default to, may make sense.
 {{< /note >}}